benashford/jresp/README.md

 ## TODO

-1. Ensure threads have useful names.
-2. Ensure priorities/daemon states are set correctly.
-3. Ensure that erroring connections can be removed from the client.
+1. Ensure that erroring connections can be removed from the client.

 ## Licence